For nearly 50 years, Mr. Chow Beverly Hills has been on a mission to showcase Beijing cuisine to an American audience.

-Portraits of the celebrated Chinese restauranteur were made by some of the late 20th century's most influential American artists, including Andy Warhol, Keith Haring, and Jean-Michel Basquiat.
+Some of the late 20th century's most influential American artists, including Andy Warhol, Keith Haring, and Jean-Michel Basquiat, made portraits of the celebrated Chinese restauranteur.

 Planning Our Dinner